gvwilson/sensibleadventures/booksters-apprentice.md

-Defeated, she wrapped the book in her spare shirt and slipped it into her satchel, then stripped down to her underclothes and slid her skinny legs under the the quilt.
-She would take the book back tomorrow, right after she checked on Razi.
+Defeated, she wrapped the book in her spare shirt and slipped it into her satchel, then stripped down to her underclothes and slid her skinny legs under the quilt.
+She stared at the little watercolor that was the room's sole decoration that showed a boxer stripped to the waist throwing the same punch forever.
+She would take the book back tomorrow after she checked on Razi, she decided.
 She closed her eyes and tried not to think of the bookster lying on the dock, bleeding.
 She had just stood there.
 He had needed her help, and she had just *stood* there.

 Sleep was a long time coming.